rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 A BOSH operator (person) writes and manages various releases built with BOSH.

-A <strong>manifest.yml</strong> file defines all the pieces of its system for releases.
+One file defines default values for the app defined within its folder -- the <strong>manifest.yml</strong> file defines an <strong>App Unit</strong> of all the pieces of its system for releases.
-The file defines default values for the app defined within its folder.
 For example:

    <pre>